Get Started with the Intel® oneAPI Base Toolkit for Linux*

 4. Use the up and down arrow keys to select Create a project, then press Enter

-6. Select the language for your sample.
+5. The language selection will appear.
 For your first project, select cpp, then press Enter.
 The toolkit samples list appears.

-7. Select the Vector Add sample.
-Vector Add is a simple test application that will help verify that the tools are setup correctly and can access your system's GPU:
+6. Select the Vector Add sample.
+Vector Add is a simple test application that help verify that the tools are setup correctly and can access your system's GPU:

-9. Specify the location for the project.
-The default location includes the path from where the utility was run and the name of the project.
+8. Specify the location for the project.
+The default location includes the path from where the CLI Browser was run and the name of the project.

 NOTE: